pkgjs/support/README.md

 This repository is managed by the [Package Maintenance Working Group](https://github.com/nodejs/package-maintenance), see [Governance](https://github.com/nodejs/package-maintenance/blob/master/Governance.md).

-## Project Status

-The spec proposal is currently being reviewed and is open for feedback.
-As we have not finalized the documentation, this package is similarly in draft.
-Until the spec is considered complete I will hold off on publishing `1.0.0`.

 ## Command line usage

 A command line tool is provided which supports the following commands: